 The Honorable Governor Michael F. Easley proclaimed the month of November as Indian Heritage Month in North Carolina by an official proclamation during the fiscal year.
 The 2006 Indian Heritage Month kickoff celebration was held in conjunction with the American Indian celebration at the North Carolina Museum of History.
 United Tribes of North Carolina commissioned a poster for Indian Heritage Month and the commission coordinated numerous activities associated with Indian Heritage Month.

 NORTH CAROLINA INDIAN SENIOR CITIZENS CONFERENCE

-In recognition of the NC Indian Senior Citizens Coalition "Celebrating 26 Years Together" the NC Commission of Indian Affairs sponsored an American Indian Senior Citizens Health Summit in November 2006 at the Holiday Inn Bordeaux, Fayetteville, North Carolina.
+The 26th Annual North Carolina Indian Senior Citizens Coalition Conference "Aging Gracefully" was held on November 3, 2006 at the Holiday Inn Bordeaux, Fayetteville, North Carolina.